 Such physicochemical parameters include dissolved oxygen (DO), temperature, pH, conductivity and biological oxygen demand (BOD).
 Several of these physicochemical parameters have been studied on indigenous habitats (APHA, 1991, Boyd, 1981, King, 1998, Ezra and Nwankwo, 2001 and Fafioye et al., 2005).
 However, pond habitats can be easily manipulated by controlling the water characteristics for an optimum environment yielding high level fish production.

 Generally fish needs 250C to 320C of water temperature.
 Dissolved oxygen concentration (DO) is considered the most important water quality variable in fish culture.
 Biochemical oxygen demand (BOD) is the amount of dissolved oxygen needed by aerobic biological organisms in a body of water to break down organic material present in a given water sample at certain temperature over a specific time period.
 Total alkalinity of 20 mg/L or more is necessary for good pond productivity.
-A desirable range of total alkalinity for fish culture is between 75 and 200 mg/L CaCO3 (Boyd & Lichtkoppler, 1985).
-The ph value is an indicator of the presence of metabolites, photosynthetic activity and fertility of the pond water.
+A desirable range of total alkalinity for fish culture is between 75 and 200 mg/L CaCO3 (Boyd & Lichtkoppler, 1985). pH is an indicator of the presence of metabolites, photosynthetic activity and fertility of the pond water.
 The recommended pH range for aquaculture is 6.5 to 9.0.

 Hence the present study is aimed at analyzing the above mentioned ecological parameters to assess the productivity of fishes in maintained and non maintained ponds, to review and present a concise opinion regarding the optimum levels of water quality characteristics required for maximum fish production in maintained (fishery) and non-maintained (household) ponds.